-Stan Hywet Hall & Gardens, Inc was awarded a grant to conduct a two-day professional development workshop that taught skills related to Library of Congress resources, as well as local archives such as the Akron-Summit County Library.
-The participants learned to integrate Library of Congress tools in the classroom using inquiry and community-based strategies.
-Stan Hywet's Meet the Staff program, in which students use primary sources to uncover real stories of the estate's foreign-born domestic staff, will model how Library of Congress collections can be illuminated in the classroom.
+This grant, awarded to Stan Hywet Hall & Gardens, conducted a two-day professional development workshop that taught skills related to using resources from the Library of Congress and from local archives such as the Akron-Summit County Library.
+Participants learned to integrate Library of Congress tools in the classroom using inquiry and community-based strategies.
+Stan Hywet's Meet the Staff program, in which students use primary sources to uncover real stories of the estate's foreign-born domestic staff, modeled how the Library's collections can be illuminated in the classroom.
 The participants observed Meet the Staff to discover how historic locations bring primary source documents to life.
-Participants used Library of Congress resources and documents relating to Stan Hywet's domestic staff to build their own lesson "stems."
-Inservice and pre-service teachers collaborated to implement their units in the classroom and share them with peers on a Wiki site, which will expand the learning community beyond the professional development.
+Using the Library's resources and documents relating to Stan Hywet's domestic staff, participants built their own lesson stems.
+In-service and pre-service teachers collaborated to implement their units in the classroom and shared them with peers on a Wiki site, which expanded the learning community beyond professional development.

 Contact: Toivo Motter